gomorpheus/morpheus-docs/release_notes/current.rst

       - Errors are now surfaced into the History tab of the Instance detail page if issues occur when taking Snapshots in supported Clouds :superscript:`5.2.11`
       - Localization features added, including a global language settings and override capabilities for individual users
       - Reorganized main application menu.
 The Library, which was previously under Provisioning, is now a top-level section.
 Service Catalog provisioning can now be done in the Standard Persona in addition to the Service Catalog Persona.
 Many more smaller changes
-:VMware: - Folder selection is now mandatory during provisioning.
-Previously this was optional but could cause issues if a folder was not selected and users were provisioning outside their intended folders :superscript:`5.2.12`
+:VMware: - The root Folder (``/``) is now exposed in VMware Cloud Resources sections, allowing the same configuration and access control as sub-folders.
+Previously configuration and access settings were only exposed for sub-folders :superscript:`5.2.12`

 Fixes